Showing posts with label Synonym. Show all posts

 England's first Crazy Golf opened on South Parade in Skegness in 1926 and the game is widely known by that name in the UK.

-The Original Crazy Golf in Skegnes
+The Original Crazy Golf in Skegness

 At The Original Crazy Golf in Skegness back in May 2015